Hemorrhoids are swollen

 tissue inside the anus fills with blood to help control bowel movements.
 If you

-strain to move stool, the increased pressure causes the veins in this tissue to
+strain or sit on the toilet a long time to move stool, the increased pressure causes the veins in this tissue to

 swell and stretch.
 This can cause hemorrhoids.